nelson-social/community/ExtendedDescription.md

 * Tone policing.
 Messages you see on nelson.social may violate the standards of civility we set on nelson.social, but you should not criticize users for their tone.
 If the user is a member of the nelson.social community, you should report them; if not, you should feel free to block them.
 In neither case should you criticize their tone.
 * Advocating for, or encouraging, any of the above behavior.

+Again, we suggest you [find another server](https://instances.social/) or even [set up your own](https://runyourown.social/) if you don't agree with these rules.

 ### Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify admin@nelson.social with a concise description of your grievance.
 Your grievance will be handled in due course by the moderation team.